forumone/gesso/README.md

 ### Accessing Pattern Lab

 To access the Pattern Lab instance, append `/pattern-lab/index.html` to your site URL and theme directory (e.g. http://localhost:8080/themes/gesso/pattern-lab/index.html) or, if developing locally, just open that index.html file directly in the browser from your file system.

 ### Design Tokens

-Gesso uses a configuration file 'source/\_patterns/00-config/config.design-tokens.yml' to manage the theme's design tokens and automatically generate the global sass map for styling and patterns to represent the theme's design tokens.
-The default gulp command will monitor changes in the config and rebuild all neccessary assets.
-To rebuild the theme assets a single time run `gulp gessoBuild`
+Gesso uses a configuration file `source/\_patterns/00-config/config.design-tokens.yml` to manage the theme’s design tokens and automatically generate the global sass map for styling and patterns to represent the theme’s design tokens.
+The default gulp command will monitor changes in the config and rebuild all necessary assets.
+To rebuild the theme assets a single time run `gulp build`

 #### Design Token Colors